RimorRes/PreflightPy/README.md

 ## Built With

+* [Matplotlib](https://matplotlib.org/) - To draw the graphs
 * [PyInstaller](https://pyinstaller.readthedocs.io/) - To build executable files.
 * [PIP](https://pip.pypa.io/) - Python dependency manager.

 ## Versioning

 The versioning is formatted to Semantic Versioning 2.0.0 standards.
 [SemVer](https://semver.org/).
-For available versions, see the [releases of this project](https://github.com/Oxyde2/Preflight/releases).
+The changelog format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) For available versions, see the [releases of this project](https://github.com/Oxyde2/Preflight/releases).

 ## Authors